7 Hygiene Essentials for Your Baby

-1. Keep your baby’s skin soft, supple, and clean.
-Bathe your baby at least 2-3 times in a week – if your baby is younger, give him a sponge bath.
-After every bath, towel dry him well – wipe carefully between skin folds.
-Then moisturise his skin with a hypoallergenic cream which is safe for baby skin.
+- Keep your baby’s skin soft, supple, and clean.
+Give your newborn a sponge bath 1-2 times a week – if your baby is younger.
+As the baby grows older, you can increase the frequency to 2-3 times a week.
+After every bath, towel dry him well and wipe carefully between skin folds.
+Then moisturise his skin with a dermatologically-tested, hypoallergenic cream.

-2. Change your baby’s diaper often and as soon as he soils it.
-If you leave soiled diapers on for long, it can lead to rashes and irritation, which might make him uncomfortable and cranky.
+- Change your baby’s diaper often and as soon as he soils it.
+If you leave soiled diapers on for a while, it can lead to rashes and irritation, making him uncomfortable and cranky.
 While changing his diapers may not be your favourite part of playing mommy, you will have to do it – so do it right!
 Use good quality diapers that are soft and comfy.
-Plus always keep a trusted diaper rash cream in your house in case your child gets a rash.
+Always keep a trusted diaper rash cream in your house if your child gets a rash.
 Being prepared and thorough always helps, especially when you have an energetic baby in the house!

-3. Wash your hands thoroughly before you lift your baby in your arms.
-Use a sanitizer if needed – remember, when it comes to baby’s health and safety, there is nothing wrong with being overly careful.
-If you have visitors, ask them politely to use a sanitizer before touching the baby.
+- Wash your hands thoroughly before you lift your baby in your arms.
+Use a sanitiser if needed – remember, when it comes to a baby’s health and safety, there is nothing wrong with being overly careful.
+If you have visitors, ask them politely to use sanitiser before touching the baby.
 Also, keep your home sanitized.
-Clean the floors of rooms and bathroom with a disinfectant.
+Clean the floors of rooms and bathrooms with disinfectant.

-4. Your little one is likely to put everything in his mouth.
+- Your little one is likely to put everything in his mouth.
 Make sure you keep his toys clean.
-You never know what may lead to an infection, so it is best to keep everything clean and within his reach.
-Wash your baby’s toys every other day or better yet sanitize them.
+You never know what may lead to an infection, so keeping everything clean and within his reach is best.
+Wash your baby’s toys every other day, or better yet, sanitize them frequently.
 When it is about your baby’s health, prevention is the best cure!

 There you go – now you have hygiene essentials plus some easy-to-follow tips to take care of your baby’s health without any hassle!